 - Part 1: Overview & A-Z of Igbo Traditional Marriage Ceremony (Grooms Guide)

 - Part 3: Everything You Should Know About Igba Nkwu (Wine Carrying) Process

 - Part 4: Answers to Top Questions About Igbo Traditional Wedding

-How Much Will My Igbo Engagement List Cost?
+How Much Will My Igbo Traditional Marriage List Cost?

 The total cost of buying all the items in your Igbo traditional marriage list is what it will cost you, and the amount to budget.
 The only way to find out is to take that list to the market and ask for prices.
 Add up all the costs to get the totals.

 Since the price of items in Nigeria differs from place to place, it will not be correct to quote any particular bulk price as the general cost of an Igbo traditional engagement list.
 I also usually get asked ‘how much will my Igbo traditional wedding cost?’.
 To estimate how much your traditional marriage, add up the cost of the engagement list items with catering cost (food and drinks) at the marriage introduction/ traditional wedding

-When is the Right Time to Present the Igbo Engagement List and Go For the Marriage Introduction?
+When is the Right Time to Present the Igbo Traditional Engagement List and Go For the Marriage Introduction?

 If your girlfriend said yes to your marriage proposal, the next thing is to take your marriage proposal to her family, her parents first.
 In Igbo customs, this initial marriage proposal/ introductory rite is known as ‘iku aka’ (literal meaning: knock on the door).